ardhi/bajo/wiki/GETTING-STARTED.md

 # Getting Started

+This is the quickstart guide for getting started with Bajo, a framework for building robust and scalable applications.
+This section covers essential steps for beginners, including installation, setting up your project structure, and understanding basic configurations.
+You will be introduced to the core concepts of Bajo's plugin system and lifecycle, learning how to build your first "Hello World!" application and utilize the powerful hook system for custom extensions.
+This foundation will prepare you to dive into Bajo's specialized sub-frameworks, such as Dobo and Waibu, to further develop your application's capabilities.

 ## Installation

 Create a new empty directory named ```my-project```.
 This will be your app directory throughout this tutorial.
 Now, ```cd``` into your newly created directory and type: